 But a headline in a landing page is different to a headline in an advertisement.

 While an ad must stand out and get noticed, must capture the attention of people going about their daily business, the landing page is not usually the first thing that the prospect sees.

-They have often encountered the ad first (or the email), and it's after this that they end up on the landing page.
+They have usually encountered the ad first (or the email), and it’s after this that they end up on the landing page.